thisisbalu/exception-decoded/_posts/java/2023-12-20-java-fontformatexception.md

 ## Introduction
 Welcome to the world of Java programming!
 Fonts are essential elements of any graphical user interface (GUI) application.
 You might have encountered the `FontFormatException` while working with fonts in Java, leaving you wondering why it occurs and how to handle it.
 In this article, we will dive deep into the `FontFormatException` and explore its causes, prevention techniques, and proper exception handling.
 Buckle up, and let's begin this 15-minute journey to demystify the `FontFormatException` in Java!

-## Table of Contents
-- Background: What is `FontFormatException`?
-- Causes of `FontFormatException`
-- Handling `FontFormatException`
-- Prevention Techniques
-- Conclusion

 ## Background: What is `FontFormatException`?